philipkarim/Restricted-Boltzmann-Machine--Fys4411/README.md

 # Fys4411-Computational physics II
-# Variational Monte Carlo for a Bosonic System
+# The Restricted Boltzmannn Machine Applied to a Quantum Many Body Problem
 ### University of Oslo

 Project 2 - Project on Restricted Boltzmannn Machine